-Our responsibility is to conduct the review engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
-Those standards require us to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the balance sheet for it to be in accordance with accounting principles generally accepted in the United States of America.
-We believe that the results of our procedures provide a reasonable basis for our conclusion.
+My responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+Those standards require me to perform procedures to obtain limited assurance that there are no material modifications that should be made to the financial statements.
+I believe that the results of my procedures provide a reasonable basis for my report.